choria-io/vagrant-demo/environments/production/modules/mcollective_agent_bolt_tasks/README.md

 ## Overview

-Configuration of the Choria MCollective Compatibility Layer
+Agent to support executing Bolt Tasks using Choria

-See [choria.io](http://choria.io) for full details
+See [choria.io](https://choria.io/docs/tasks/) for full details

 ## Module Description

 ## Usage

-A deployment guide can be found at the [Choria Website](http://choria.io)
+A deployment guide can be found at the [Choria Website](https://choria.io/docs/tasks/)

 ## Data Reference